Question from Eddie: Hi Rick. I hope you can help me with an odd situation I’m in.

 As a side note, you can retrieve stored passwords from Google Chrome as well.
 Just follow these steps:

-1 – Launch Chrome and click the Customize button.
+1 – Launch Chrome and click the Customize and Control icon.
 It’s located in the top-right corner of the window and it looks like three vertical dots.

 2 – Click Settings.